openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 2: Basic Set Level

 Basic command to turn on the light
-Setting the BASIC command value to turn on the light.
+<p&gtSetting the BASIC command value to turn on the light.
 The 0xFF(-1) means turn on the light.
-For dimmer equipment 1 to 100 means the light strength.
+For dimmer equipment 1 to 100 means the light strength.</p&gt
 The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |